CAPTAIN CHS's Community Outreach Center in Halfmoon Heights offers programming for children, families, and seniors.

-Our free Homework Help program helps our community's less privileged youth compete in today's academic world by offering unique extracurricular activities and education support.
+Our free After School Support program helps our community's less privileged youth compete in today's academic world by offering unique extracurricular activities and education support.

 When positive relationships with teachers are formed outside of the traditional school environment, grades improve, drop decreases, and the participants are able to see themselves as potential success stories.

 During the school year, our Homework Help program for grades K-12 is made possible through the efforts of 50 caring and dedicated volunteers.